newpatiente2e/docs/docs/15-install-prerequisites.md

    git clone https://github.com/newpatiente2e/Contoso-New-Patient-Assets.git contoso_new_patient_assets
    ```

-## Install the prerequisites
+## Install the workshop developer tools

-The are three ways to install the prerequisites.
+The are three ways to install the workshop developer tools.
 The option you choose will depend on your computer's capabilities and your preference.

 ### Dev Containers and Docker